 Tastes Like Team Spirit: Creative Menus

-Philly cheesesteak anyone?
-As one of your football promotions, create a special big game menu inspired by New England and Philadelphia cuisine.
+As one of your football promotions, create a special big game menu inspired by the teams playing on February 2nd: The San Francisco 49ers and Kansas City Chiefs.
 Consider offering an all-you-can-eat option for one set price.

 12) Regional Brews